allisonburtch/consultancy/casestudies.md

 title: Case Studies
 ---

 Provided strategic foresight as a technical consultant with startups, nonprofits and international organizations about the horizon of media and innovative technology

-- Canopy
+# Canopy is a privacy startup located in Brooklyn.
-On-device machine learning combined with differential privacy — Canopy is a startup that gives completely private recommendations
+Canopy does on-device machine learning combined with differential privacy and is able to give completely private recommendation.
+They were looking to expand their knowledge of what privacy is and how it
 Proposed key questions integral to the future of the company and presented strategic research about its viability Pushed the strategic direction with fundamental questions about what Canopy actually cares about and how is reflected in the products we build
 Wrote about the future of privacy, machine learning and recommendation systems